m-shalll/Data-Structure-2/README.md

 - Its main idea is to reduce number of disk accesses.
 - An m-way tree of order m means it can have at most m children and a maximum of m-1 elements and a minimum of m/2 (except root).

+## Graphs
+- In an undirected graph, the maximum number of edges is achieved when the graph is complete, meaning every pair of distinct nodes is connected by a unique edge.
+The formula for the maximum number of edges in a complete undirected graph with n nodes is: **n×(n−1)/2**
+- This is because each of the n nodes can be connected to n−1, but this counts each edge twice (once from each end), so we divide by 2 to get the correct count.

 Here is also a very useful sheet that contains the complexities of algorithms (all credit goes to kyrollosyoussef02@gmail.com): https://docs.google.com/spreadsheets/d/1yZOz66WyuHBM2GkCr04Ozur42guU1nwmm2kIfMEvfaw/edit?gid=0#gid=0